bagisto/bagisto/CONTRIBUTING.md

 **Which branch you should target?**

-All bug fixes should be sent to the latest staging branch i.e development branch.
+All bug fixes should be sent to the latest staging branch i.e., development branch.
 Bug fixes should never be sent to the master branch unless they fix features that exist only in the upcoming release.

 Minor features that are fully backwards compatible with the current Laravel release may be sent to the latest stable branch.